 There’s nothing quite like a Royal Wedding.
-The fabulous gowns, impressive guest lists, and extraordinary settings – these regal occasions are the epitome of opulence, grandeur, and glamour.
+The fabulous gowns, impressive guest lists, profuse wedding gifts, and extraordinary settings – these regal occasions are the epitome of opulence, grandeur, and glamour.

 We could say that the British Royal Family know how to throw a lavish wedding better than anybody.
 With Prince Harry and Meghan Markle’s big day approaching, Royal fever has taken hold of the UK once again.

 So, we thought it was the perfect time to look back over some of the most incredible places the beloved British Royals have tied the knot.

 The elaborate celebration of Princess Diana and Prince Charles was held at St Paul’s Cathedral in London on July 29th, 1981.
 It was quite an anomaly at the time, with most Royal’s marrying at the Royal Church at Westminster Abbey.
 In fact, up to that point, no wedding had been held at St Paul’s Cathedral in 480 years.

 But the union of Diana and Charles had to be somewhat of a spectacle, and with 3,500 seats, St Paul’s Cathedral, as the UK’s second biggest church, really was fit for a prince.
 The image of the beautiful Diana walking up the aisle with her incredible dress flowing along the red carpet is remembered as one of the UK’s most iconic moments.

 We could call Westminster Abbey the most famous of all British Royal Wedding locations.
 The Queen and Prince Philip and Prince Andrew and Sarah Ferguson all tied the knot here.
 Most recently, Prince William and Kate became the 16th royal couple to marry at this exquisite location.